RafaelGSS/nodejs-bench-operations/README.md

 ## Affiliates

-Some projects have done some perfomance comparison on a dedicated topic.
+Some projects have done some perfomance comparisson on a dedicated topic.
-Here is a usuful list:
+Here is a useful list:

 - [Loops](https://github.com/simone-sanfratello/node-bench-iteration)